rogermedico/activities-app/README.md

 * Uses [RxJS](https://rxjs-dev.firebaseapp.com/) to manage the asynchronous calls.
 * Uses the Redux pattern applied via [NGRX](https://ngrx.io/) to manage the global state of the aplication.
 * Application fully responsive.
+* Uses [Angular in-memory-web-api](https://github.com/angular/in-memory-web-api) to fake the backend.
+* Redux isn't hidden and can be seen in Chrome using [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extension.
 * NPM scripts for fast development and production build (see Commands below).